pdkl95/mandelbrot_iterations/README.md

 While I first leaened about the Mandelbrot Set _many_ years ago.
 Playing with
-[James Gleick's CHAOS: The Software](https://github.com/rudyrucker/chaos) on my IBM AT's 80286 CPU required a lot of patients just to see a tiny 16 color image of a Julia or Mandelbrot.
+[James Gleick's CHAOS: The Software](https://github.com/rudyrucker/chaos) on my IBM AT's 80286 CPU required a lot of patience. just to see a tiny 16 color image of a Julia or Mandelbrot[^1].
 I thought I understood the iterative math underltying these fractals.

 This understanding was shaken when I saw